Pendezal/CS210-Project3-GroceryTracker/README.md

+# Project Three- Corner Grocer

+# Summarize the project and what problem it was solving.

-For this portfolio project, I developed a C++ program that analyzes grocery item purchase data by tracking how often each item appears in a file.
-The program reads input data, calculates item frequencies, and allows the user to interact with the results through a menu system.
-This project solves the problem of organizing and analyzing raw grocery data into meaningful information, such as how often specific items are purchased.
-It demonstrates how programs can be used to process data efficiently and present it in a way that is easy for users to understand.
+For this project, I built a C++ program that reads grocery item data from a file and tracks how often each item appears.
+The program processes the data, calculates frequencies, and lets the user interact with the results through a simple menu system.
+The goal was to take raw data and turn it into something useful and easy to understand, like showing how often certain items are purchased instead of just listing them.

-What did you do particularly well?
+# What did you do particularly well?

-One thing I did well in this project was structuring the program in a clear and logical way.
-I created a menu system that allows the user to choose different options, which makes the program more interactive and user-friendly.
-I also did a good job implementing file handling and using data structures to store and track item frequencies.
-My code is organized with clear variable names and comments, making it easier to follow.
+One thing I did really well in this project was organizing the program so it actually flows in a way that makes sense.
+The menu system makes it feel more interactive instead of just running once and ending.
+I also feel confident about how I handled file input/output and tracking item frequencies, because that was a big part of making the program work correctly.
+I made sure to use clear variable names and comments so the code is readable and not confusing to look at later.

-Where could you enhance your code?
+# Where could you enhance your code?
 How would these improvements make your code more efficient, secure, and so on?

-One area I could improve is making the program more efficient and secure.
-For example, I could add more input validation to handle unexpected user input.
-I could also improve the structure by breaking the program into more functions or classes instead of keeping too much logic in one place.
-This would make the program easier to maintain and expand in the future.
+If I were to improve this project, I would focus more on input validation and structure.
+Right now, the program assumes the user enters valid input, so adding checks would make it more secure and reliable.
+I would also break parts of the program into more functions or even classes so everything isn’t handled in one place.
+That would make the code easier to maintain and expand if I wanted to add more features later.

-Which pieces of the code did you find most challenging to write, and how did you overcome this?
+# Which pieces of the code did you find most challenging to write, and how did you overcome this?
 What tools or resources are you adding to your support network?

-The most challenging part of this project was working with file input/output and correctly tracking item frequencies.
-Making sure the data was read correctly and stored properly took some trial and error.
-I overcame this by testing my code step-by-step and using print statements to debug issues.
-I also used zyBooks and class examples as references to better understand how file handling works in C++.
+The most challenging part for me was working with file input/output and making sure the item frequencies were being tracked correctly.
+At first, it was easy to mess up how the data was being read or stored.
+I got through that by testing small parts of the program at a time and using print statements to see what was actually happening.
+I also used zyBooks and class examples as a guide when I got stuck.

-What skills from this project will be particularly transferable to other projects or course work?
+# What skills from this project will be particularly transferable to other projects or course work?

-This project helped me develop several skills that will be useful in future coursework and real-world projects, including:

-.
-File handling in C++

-.
-Data processing and analysis

-.
-Problem-solving and debugging

-.
-Writing clear and readable code

-These skills are especially important in software development and data-related fields.
+This project helped me build skills that I know I’ll keep using, especially file handling, debugging, and working through problems step by step.
+It also helped me get more comfortable writing code that is actually readable, not just something that works once and is hard to understand later.
+Those are the kinds of skills that carry over into other classes and real projects.

-How did you make this program maintainable, readable, and adaptable?
+# How did you make this program maintainable, readable, and adaptable?

-I made this program maintainable and readable by using clear variable names, consistent formatting, and comments throughout the code.
-This makes it easier for others (and myself) to understand the program later.
-The program is also adaptable because it can be modified to analyze different types of data with small changes.
-With further improvements, such as adding more modular functions, it could become even more flexible.
+Overall, I tried to keep the program maintainable and readable by keeping things consistent, using clear names, and adding comments where needed.
+It’s also flexible enough that it could be adjusted to work with different types of data with only small changes.
+If I kept building on it, I’d focus on making it more modular so it’s easier to update and reuse.